ElectricNightOwl/ArmSwinger/README.md

 #### Prevent Wall Clipping
 Prevents players from putting their headset through walls and ground that are in the Wall Clip Layer Mask list.

-Note that enabling this feature will create a box collider and a rigidbody on the headset object.
+Note that enabling this feature will create a sphere collider and a rigidbody on the headset object.
 This will allow the headset to collide with ground/terrain and trigger ArmSwinger to rewind when appropriate.

-By default, ArmSwinger will create a box collider component on the headset that is a non-trigger and is of size headsetBoxColliderSize.
+By default, ArmSwinger will create a sphere collider component on the headset that is a non-trigger and is of radius headsetColliderRadius.
 It will also create a rigidbody component on the headset that is non-kinematic with all constraints frozen.
 If you already have either of these in place, the script will not replace them, but they may not be setup to work well with the rest of Prevent Wall Clipping.
 YMMV.

 #### Wall Clip Layer Mask
 Only if Prevent Wall Clipping is enabled.
 Layers that ArmSwinger will consider 'walls' when determining if the headset has gone out of bounds.

-#### Headset Collider Size
+#### Prevent Wall Clipping Mode
 Only if Prevent Wall Clipping is enabled.
-Sets the size of the box collider used to detect the headset entering geometry.

-#### Min Angle To Rewind Due To Wall Clip
+Changes how Prevent Wall Clipping reacts when the player clips into a wall.
+######Rewind
+Fade out, rewind numSavedPositionsToRewind postitions, fade back in.
+######Push Back
+Do not allow the player to make the move.
+Instead, adjust the position of the play area so that they cannot enter the wall.

+#### Headset Collider Radius
 Only if Prevent Wall Clipping is enabled.
+Sets the radius of the sphere collider used to detect the headset entering geometry.

+#### Min Angle To Trigger Prevent Wall Clip
-Sets the minimum angle a "wall" should be in order to trigger a rewind if the headset collides with it.
+Only if Prevent Wall Clipping is enabled.
+Sets the minimum angle a "wall" should be in order to trigger Prevent Wall Clipping if the headset collides with it.
 0 is flat ground, 90 degree is a straight up wall.
 This prevents rewinds from happening if the headset is placed on the physical floor and the headset collides with the virtual floor.

+#### Wall Clip Speed Penalty
+Only if Prevent Wall Clipping is enabled.
+When players arm swing directly into the wall, their speed will be multiplied by this amount for wallClipSpeedPenaltyTime seconds.
+This helps prevent judder while Prevent Wall Clipping is active, and prevents the player from seeing through geometry.
+Setting this to 0 disables the feature entirely.

+#### Wall Clip Speed Penalty Time
+Only if Prevent Wall Clipping is enabled.
+Sets the amount of time in seconds the player's arm swinging speed will be reduced while wall clipping.

 ### Prevent Climbing Settings
 #### Prevent Climbing